Is Distilled Water An Acid Or Base

 The neutral pH of distilled water makes it ideal for use in certain processes where acidic or basic solutions would not be suitable.
 For example, it is often used in mixing paints and dyes, as well as in laboratories where experiments require accurate measurements or precise conditions.
 It can also be used for drinking purposes when other sources of drinking water are not available.

-See also Is Ca3po42 Soluble In Water
+See also Is Natural Spring Water Distilled

 In summary, distilled water has a neutral pH level of 7.0 due to all the impurities and minerals being removed during the distillation process.
 This makes it ideal for use in certain applications where acidic or basic solutions would not be suitable.